tejadaR/AREA/README.md

 ## Developers

 AREA uses a derivation of the model–view–controller (MVC) architectural pattern called **Model-View-Presenter(Supervising Controller)**.
-The implementation is based on the theory explained here: https://martinfowler.com/eaaDev/SupervisingPresenter.html
+The implementation is based on the theory explained [here](https://martinfowler.com/eaaDev/SupervisingPresenter.html)

+Wiring between mutually dependent services is done via constructor-injection.
+This is achieved by passing said services by-name, so that they can be evaluated lazily.

 *Behind the scenes functionality:*
  - **Pre-processing**: Filters out null data and discards irrelevant columns.